ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 The official Golang *onbuild* image is used.
-This image is great for development purposes, but I would not recommend to use this image for production purposes, as it is around **700MB**, while the application is only a few lines of code.
+This image is great for development purposes, but I would not recommend using this image for production purposes, as it is around **700MB**, while the application is only a few lines of code.